yuvaldekel/Event-Driven-Ansible-EDA-Workshop/Moudle 3/README.md

 1. Go to `Projects` -> `Create project`.
 2. Name: `OpenShift Alerting Project`.
 3. Point to your forked Git repository URL and select the `GitHub Credential` you created in section 3.1.
+4. Source Control branch: `main`.
-4. Click `Save` and wait for the project to sync.
+5. Click `Save` and wait for the project to sync.

 ### 3.3 Exercise: Referencing the Decision Environment